 The maximum percentage of common shares that insiders are entitled to receive under the Option Plan: The number of common shares which may be issuable to all insiders of the Corporation pursuant to options granted under the Option Plan (together with those common shares which may be issuable pursuant to any other share compensation arrangement of the Corporation) shall not exceed 10% of the issued and outstanding common shares on a non-diluted basis from time to time.
 The number of common shares which may be issued to all insiders of the Corporation pursuant to options granted under the Option Plan (together with those common shares which may be issued pursuant to any other share compensation arrangement of the Corporation) shall not exceed 10% of the issued and outstanding common shares on a non-diluted basis within a one-year period.
-The number of common shares which may be issued pursuant to any other share compensation arrangement of the Corporation) to any one insider, or such insider's associate, within a one-year period shall not exceed 5% of the issued and outstanding common shares on a non-diluted basis from time to time.
+The number of common shares which may be issued pursuant to options granted under the Option Plan (together with those common shares which may be issued pursuant to any other share compensation arrangement of the Corporation) to any one insider, or such insider's associate, within a one-year period shall not exceed 5% of the issued and outstanding common shares on a non-diluted basis from time to time.

-As at the year ended December 31, 2017, there are 24,097,000 options issued and outstanding under the Option Plan, representing 7.41% of the Corporation's issued and outstanding common shares.
-As at the year ended December 31, 2017, there are 8,421,807 options available for grant under the Option Plan, representing 2.59% of the Corporation's issued and outstanding common shares.
+As at the year ended December 31, 2018, there are 27,567,000 options issued and outstanding under the Option Plan, representing 7.23% of the Corporation's issued and outstanding common shares.
+As at the year ended December 31, 2018, there are 10,571,531 options available for grant under the Option Plan, representing 2.77% of the Corporation's issued and outstanding common shares.